OI-wiki/i18n/docs/ds/dividing.md

 Let's first talk about the content of the persistent segment tree.
 When using the persistent segment tree to find the smallest $K$ in the interval, we use $K$ as the benchmark.
 If going to left, we go to left; if going to right, we must to subtract the value of the left.
 This is also the case in the dividing tree.

 What makes the query difficult to understand is the **interval reduction**.
-In the figure below, we are querying from $3$ to $7$ , so we only need to query from $2$ to $3$ at the next level.
-Of course, we define $left,right$ as the reduced interval (target interval), and $l,r$ as the interval of the node.
+In the figure below, we are querying from $3$ to $7$ , so we only need to query from $2$ to $3$ at the next layer.
+Of course, we define left and right as the reduced interval (target interval), and $l,r$ as the interval of the node.
 Then why should we mark the target interval?
 Because that's **the benchmark to determine whether the answer is on the left or on the right**.

 ![](./images/dividing2.png)